shrine-maiden-heavy-industries/sol/docs/hardware/bringup_guide.rst

 2. Compile and upload the *Apollo* Debug Controller firmware, which allows FPGA configuration & flashing; and provides debug interfaces for working with the FPGA.
-3. Install the ``luna`` tools, and run through the self-test procedures to validate that your board is working.
+3. Install the ``sol`` tools, and run through the self-test procedures to validate that your board is working.

 Build/upload Saturn-V
 ---------------------

-The “recovery mode (RVM)” bootloader for LUNA boards is named *Saturn-V*; as it’s the first stage in “getting to LUNA”.
+The “recovery mode (RVM)” bootloader for LUNA boards is named *Saturn-V*; as it's the first stage in “getting to LUNA”.
 The bootloader is located in [in its own repository](https://github.com/greatscottgadgets/saturn-v).

 You can clone the bootloader using `git`: